Aellawah/Quantium-Internship-Chips-products-data-analysis/README.md

 - Transactions dataset
 - Customers dataset

-- Generated thorough insights from the data that would help the company improve their business
+- Generated thorough insights from the data that will help the company to improve it's business

 # Code and Resources Used